legendqi/vim-legend/README.md

 :e filepath open file

-If you have any questions or suggestions for improvement, please contact me 163 email
+If you have any questions or suggestions for improvement, please contact me qq email